Gambling and online casinos in Kenya

 - investments by international brands and local startups.

-to fund sports, education and charitable programs.
+The government actively uses revenues from licenses to finance sports, education and charitable programs.

-for the development of national football leagues and youth academies.
+In 2022, BCLB transferred $12 million to the development of national football leagues and youth academies.

 Social and cultural context

-However, the state focuses on responsible gambling,
+However, the state focuses on responsible gambling, introducing educational campaigns and self-control programs.

 “Bet Responsibly — Your Future Matters”